mcaimi/amq-broker-helm/README.md

 ## SSL-ENABLED TEMPLATES

 In order to deploy SSL-enabled templates, a secret with valid Java Truststore and Keystore files must be created.
+This is true for both the Openshift Templates and Helm Charts.
 To create a keystore:

 1. Generate a self-signed certificate for the broker keystore: